 1. Drone mission simulations:

 Abstract: Machine learning algorithms need large amounts of quality data to be trained efficiently.
 Gathering and annotating that sheer amount of data is a time-consuming and error-prone task.
 Those problems limit scale and quality.
 Synthetic data generation has become increasingly popular due to fast generation and automatic annotation.
+To this end, in this lecture AirSim software and its capabilities will be presented.

 2. Drone perception and estimation: